-- Retinol directly affects gene expression, regulating all our age-related issues by eliminating dead cells & allowing fresh, young skin cells to come up to the surface.
+- Retinol directly affects gene expression, regulating all our age-related issues by eliminating dead skin cells and allowing fresh, young skin cells to come up to the surface.

-- It goes deep into the layers of the skin & exfoliates it from within.
-It also clears up acne because it cleans up the pores & eliminates bacterial growth.
-Pretty interesting right?
+- It goes deep into the layers of the skin and exfoliates it from within.
+It also clears up acne by cleaning up the pores and eliminating bacterial growth.

 Retinol is not a very stable ingredient in nature & perhaps they like staying in cool, dark places.
 Quite away from Sunlight, (almost like a vampire LOL) to extend & maintain its shelf life.